Top 10 Most Mysterious Deaths and Murders That Will Probably Remain Unsolved

 Several dozen people have claimed responsibility for the crime, but none of them appeared to be telling the truth.
 The case has not been solved since.

-Death of Isdal Woman
+4. Death of the Isdal Woman

 The Isdalen Valley in Norway is also called "Death Valley" due to its long history of suicides and falling accidents.
 That name took on a new meaning when a man and his two daughters found a corpse hidden off a hiking trail.
 Oddly, her body was burned on the front but not the back, and anything indicating her identity was removed or erased.
 Unclaimed suitcases were later found at Bergen's luggage department, but suspiciously, all the labels on the items inside that could reveal her identity had also been removed.
 Investigators found that she had used the name Fenella Lorch at a hotel, but learned that it wasn't her actual name.
 She had been using several names with multiple passports.